+Satisfactory progress requirements are monitored for ALL enrollment periods, including those for which financial aid was not received.
+A student's financial aid eligibility will be determined accordance with the number of credit hours that pertain to the current degree program.
 An appeal, which must be made in writing and accompanied by supporting documentation, may be made to the Director of Financial Aid if a student feels extraordinary circumstances have affected his/her ability to meet satisfactory progress.
-If the appeal is denied by the Director of Financial Aid and the student believes the decision of the Director to be inappropriate, the student may request to have the appeal presented before the Financial Aid Advisory Appeals Committee.
-The student will be permitted to appear before the Committee if the student so desires in order to present his/her case.
-The student may obtain information regarding the Financial Aid Advisory Appeals Committee from the MSU Financial Aid Office.
+If the appeal is denied by the Director of Financial Aid and the student feels the decision of the Director to be inappropriate, the student may request to have the appeal presented before the Financial Aid Advisory Appeals Committee (FAAAC).
+The student may obtain information regarding the FAAAC from the MSU Financial Aid Office.